 The G7 is a popular, affordable mirrorless camera with a built-in electronic viewfinder which can record consumer-quality 4K (3840 x 2160) and 1080p/60 slow motion.
 The smaller sensor means you’ll need an adapter to get the same dramatic shallow focus effects as APS-C or ‘full frame’ cameras.
 It doesn’t have a headphone jack.

 Panasonic G85 (US) / G80 (Europe)

 This is a more professional development of the G7, with a magnesium body, bigger battery, weather sealing, in-body image stabilisation and the option of adding a battery grip.

-Panasonic’s flagship mirrorless camera has a lot of features designed for filmmakers, and can shoot in Cinema 4K (unlike the G7 and G85 which only shoot consumer 4k).
+Panasonic’s little mirrorless camera has a lot of features designed for filmmakers, and can shoot in Cinema 4K (unlike the G7 and G85 which only shoot consumer 4k).
 Like the 7D and 5D, it can output broadcast quality footage to an external recorder.

-The optional YAHG unit adds a lot of pro video features like XLR microphone inputs and HDMI outputs.
+The optional (expensive) YAHG unit adds a lot of pro video features like XLR microphone inputs and HDMI outputs.

 Sony’s A7S II is an expensive full-frame mirrorless camera.
 It’s becoming popular with documentary and news filmmakers.
 It’s exceptionally good in low light and can record 4k.

 The older A7S is more affordable but needs an external recorder for 4K.

 What else will I need?